Search

 </html>

-You should see a native window with a full-featured CE.SDK instance loaded.
+You should see a native Electron window open with the CE.SDK editor embedded inside it.

 Troubleshooting & Common Errors#